Kumo-YZX/xfyun-demo/readme.md

 ### Step 1: Download the code and install requirements

+we recommand to use virtualenv

 ```
 me@host:~$ git clone https://github.com/Kumo-YZX/xfyun-demo.git
 me@host:~$ pip install -r requirements.txt
 ```
-### Step 2: Prepare config.json
+### Step 2: Prepare for config.json

-should be placed behind xfdemo.py
+should be placed under main dir

 content like this
 ```